dtkaplan/USCOTS/PlenarySession/Outline.md

 Critical Thinking and Statistics
 ========================================================

-One aspect of Critical Thinking: The evaluation of evidence.
+It's right, but does it paralyze us (and our students)?

 ![Two meanings of random](Images/sleuth.png)

-## It's right, but does it paralyze us?

 Experiments are Better than Models!